sray93/Covid19Detection/SVM/README.md

 This database is huge (of the order of gigabytes) and requires a very high computation capacity.
+The link to the dataset is https://www.kaggle.com/tawsifurrahman/covid19-radiography-database
-Hence run it on the kaggle notebook as per the instructions below.
+Hence please run it on the kaggle notebook as per the instructions below.
 Instructions to run the code: <br/>
 Login to Kaggle <br/>
 Go to the given Kaggle link:https://www.kaggle.com/sreemoyeeray/lungimageclassification-svm/ <br/>